tdenniston/bish/README.md

     print("Files in root directory:");
     printall(files);

+## How

+Just clone and build with 'make'.
+There are no dependencies other than the C++ standard library.
+Compile bish to bash with the command:

+    $ ./bish input.bish > output.bash

+Then run the compiled file:

+    $ bash output.bash

 ## Why

 I can't count the number of times when I wanted to write a quick shell script to automate an easy task, only to waste hours tracking down idiosyncracies in Bash syntax and semantics.
 Bish tries to fill this niche: when you want a lightweight shell scripting language and don't wish to break out the larger hammer of Python, Perl, etc...